dc-tec/nixos-config/README.md

 This repository is designed to be self-documenting.
 The module system itself serves as the primary source of truth, and detailed comments throughout the code explain the purpose of each option.

-In addition, this flake uses `nix-doc` to generate comprehensive HTML documentation from the module options and Markdown files in the `docs/` directory.
+In addition, this flake uses `ndg` to generate comprehensive HTML documentation from the module options and Markdown files in the `docs/` directory.
 This includes a full reference of all available configuration options, setup guides, and a deeper overview of the architecture.

 To build and view the documentation locally, run the following commands: